Jatayu Conservation Breeding Centre, Pinjore: Conservation and breeding activities

 JCBC is world's largest facility in terms of numbers of vultures, hosting an ever increasing 250 vultures in 2017 and growing annually at a rate of more than 17% per year.

 In 2007, aviculture at JCBC was started in the on-site vulture hatchery.
 In 2016, the release in the wild program commenced for the first time in Asia.
 In 2017, Asia's first satellite tracking of the released vultures started at JCBC.

 Starting in 2007, JCBC has successfully accelerated the breeding rate by doubling of the number of these otherwise slow to breed vulture species through the use of artificial incubation.
 As a result of the successful breeding program, the number of vultures at JCBC rose by 17% in one year, from 214 vultures in 2016 to 250 vultures in 2017.
 JCBC has successfully released captured and rehabilitated as well as captive-bred vultures back into the wild after proper acclimatization and preparation.
 There is a ten-year plan to release 100 vultures from 2016 to 2026.

 In 2016, out of 214 vultures at JCBC, 76 were Indian vultures, 29 were slender-billed vultures, 107 were white-rumped vultures and two were Himalayan vultures (these two were released that year).
 In 2016, Asia's first ever vulture release program began on World Environment Day with the release of two Himalayan vultures, which were released with wing tags and brightly colored ring tags to enable field biologists to identify individual birds without recapture but did not have satellite-based tracking devices.
-These two vultures were brought in in 2005 to lay eggs for breeding and were released into the wild in 2016, but could not be tracked due to the lack of satellite tracker.
+These two vultures were brought in during 2005 to lay eggs for breeding and were released into the wild in 2016, but could not be tracked due to the lack of satellite tracker.
 These releases, according to principal scientist Vibhu Prakash, "gave us confidence to carry out future releases.”
 In 2016, 15 vultures, 10 slender-billed and 5 white-rumped, were sent from JCBC to the Kerwa Vulture Breeding Center, located inside the Van Vihar National Park in Bhopal.